Apurva Agnihotri

-Apurva Agnihotri is an Indian actor and model known for his roles in Pardes, Pyaar Koi Khel Nahin, Jassi Jaissi Koi Nahin, Radhaa Ki Betiyaan Kuch Kar Dikhayengi, Ajeeb Daastaan Hai Ye, Bepannah, Kehne Ko Humsafar Hain, and Anupamaa.
+Apurva Agnihotri is an Indian actor and model who has appeared in both Bollywood films and Indian television serials.
+His debut film role was in the 1997 hit Pardes.
+He later starred in Jassi Jaissi Koi Nahin.

 Personal life

 In 2004, he married television actress Shilpa Saklani.
 The couple have a daughter.

 Career

 Agnihotri debuted in the film Pardes, co-starring with Shahrukh Khan and directed by Subhash Ghai.
 The film was highly successful and garnered Agnihotri the nomination for Best Supporting Actor in Zee Cine Awards.

-After several more film roles, he rose to prominence when he was offered the lead role in Jassi Jaissi Koi Nahin, an Indian television serial.
-The show became successful and his performance was appreciated.
+After several more film roles, he was offered the lead role in Jassi Jaissi Koi Nahin, an Indian television serial.
 His work as Armaan Suri won him the Indian Telly Awards Best Actor Award for 2005.

 He participated in Colors TV's Bigg Boss 7 on 15 September 2013 with his wife Shilpa Saklani.
 He went on to play roles in shows like Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara, Ajeeb Dastaan Hai Yeh and SauBhagyalaxmi.
 In 2018, he joined Bepannah as Rajveer Khanna.

 He then portrayed Harry Somani in ALT Balaji's Kehne Ko Humsafar Hain for three seasons.
+Since December 2025, he played Dr. Fareed Quadri in Colors TV's Seher - Hone Ko Hai.